kbathina/academic-kickstart/content/project/promoter.md

 # Project summary to display on homepage.
-summary = "measuring diversity of DNA sequences"
+summary = "Measuring diversity of DNA sequences"

 # Tags: can be used for filtering projects.